rajlaxmi18/Food-Recipes-App/README.md

 # Food-Recipes App

 Cooking can be a hobby, a dreaded necessity or just a part of your routine, but no matter what your relationship with the kitchen is like, cooking takes time and effort.
-That’s where this app steps in, offering step-by-step instructions to help you prepare a hearty home-made meal or curate a weekly meal plan that goes with your diet.
+That’s where this app steps in, offering step-by-step instructions to help you prepare a hearty home-made meal.